-Emergency Coronavirus Law for DC Bars and Restaurants
+Emergency Coronavirus Law For DC Restaurants and Bars

 The COVID-19 emergency has decimated the hospitality industry and the legal situation is fluid.
 We have put together this legal guide to assist you in identifying appropriate resources.
 If you own a nightlife establishment, I will be glad to consult with you free of charge.